addy419/razerqdhid/docs/cmd_button-en.md

 ### Mouse Category, Double-click of Mouse

-The mouse category means sending mouse events after pressing the button, such as left button, right button, etc. For double-click, two press events will be continuously sent when pressed.
+The mouse category means sending mouse events after pressing the button, such as left button, right button, etc. For double-click, two press events will be sent at once when pressed.
 The data formats of the mouse category and double-click of mouse are the same, both having only one byte:

 - 1 byte Button value

 The correspondence between the button value and the software button is as follows:

 | Button Value | Corresponding Mouse Button |
 | ------------ | -------------------------- |